Welcome to the Montessori School of Syracuse!

 The decision about where to send your child for school is an important one, and we want to help you determine if Montessori is the place for your preschool or elementary-aged child.

-I invite you to get to know us better — first by viewing or requesting an Admissions packet, and then by connecting with me via Zoom or FaceTime.
+I invite you to get to know us better — first by viewing or requesting an Admissions packet, and then by scheduling a Classroom Observation visit.
 You can read more about the different steps of the admissions process below.
 Meanwhile, I look forward to meeting you and telling you about our wonderful school!

 Director of Admissions